-Everton Women v West Ham United Women
+Duggan scores as Everton grab draw

 Post update

-Katerina Svitková (West Ham United Women) wins a free kick in the defensive half.
+Kate Longhurst (West Ham United Women) wins a free kick in the defensive half.

-Attempt missed.
-Dagny Brynjarsdóttir (West Ham United Women) right footed shot from a difficult angle on the left is close, but misses to the right.

 - Call of Duty or Battlefield with Bukayo Saka: The England star talks gaming on Press X to Continue